Count Basie Center for the Arts: Community outreach

-The Count Basie Center Performing Arts Academy offers professional training courses in performance basics, audition techniques, professional development, and weekend workshops.
-Notable past participants include singer, songwriter, and record producer, Charlie Puth, Broadway actress, Jillian Mueller, The X Factor finalist Cari Fletcher, The Voice runner-up, Jacquie Lee, Steve Vai, keyboardist Michael Arrom, and Conan Gray bassist Christine Meisenhelter.
+The Count Basie Center Turner Academy of the Arts offers professional training courses in performance basics, audition techniques, professional development, and weekend workshops.
+Notable past participants include singer, songwriter, and record producer, Charlie Puth, Broadway actress Jillian Mueller, The X Factor finalist Cari Fletcher, The Voice runner-up, Jacquie Lee, Steve Vai, keyboardist Michael Arrom, and Conan Gray bassist Christine Meisenhelter.

 On May 26, 2006, the organization presented its first annual Basie Awards for excellence in high school theater in Monmouth County, New Jersey.
 The May 2008 presentations were hosted by Joe Piscopo, while the May 2009 presentations were hosted by Siobhan Fallon Hogan.
 The 2010 awards were not hosted.
 The announced host Big Joe Henry, a disk jockey for NJ 101.5 radio, pulled out because of a threat of protests by the New Jersey Education Association, which had disagreed with the radio station for its political views and talks, urging listeners to vote against state spending for education and the arts.